2017 Barcelona attacks: Van attack on pedestrians in La Rambla

 At 16:56 CEST (UTC+2) on 17 August 2017, Younes Abouyaaqoub drove a white Fiat Talento van onto the pavement of Barcelona's La Rambla, crashing into pedestrians for about 550 m between Plaça de Catalunya and Liceu before stopping on the Joan Miró mosaic.
 Witnesses said the vehicle zigzagged at high speed down the street, ramming pedestrians and cyclists.

 The numerous impacts the van had received caused the airbag to inflate and the driver protection system to automatically shut down the electrical system of the van, causing it to halt.
 In the confusion, Abouyaaqoub was able to get away.
 He fled on foot and made his way to the university district before hijacking a car and stabbing the driver to death.

 The van used in the La Rambla attack was rented in the neighbouring area of Santa Perpètua de Mogoda, along with a similar van, considered to be a getaway vehicle, and found by 19:00 in Vic.
 Younes Abouyaaqoub's credit card was used to pay for the van rental.

 In a police press conference at 19:00 local time, a spokesperson confirmed the terrorist nature of the event.

 Ramming of a police barricade on Avinguda Diagonal

-About two hours after the attack on La Rambla, a white Ford Focus rammed a police barricade in Avinguda Diagonal, leaving an officer injured.
+About two hours after the attack on La Rambla, a white Ford Focus rammed a police checkpoint in Avinguda Diagonal, at the exit of Barcelona, leaving an officer of the Mossos d'Esquadra injured.
 The vehicle fled to a neighboring area, Sant Just Desvern, and the driver abandoned the car near the building known as Walden 7.
 The police found a man stabbed to death in the rear seat who, they believe, was murdered by the Ramblas driver who had escaped by hijacking the car.